 The requirements set out in a specification can usually be implemented in different ways – but not all solutions are ultimately productive or even efficient.
 This is exactly where creative engineering knowledge and decades of experience in technology and processes come in to play.
 For years, Starrag has enjoyed an excellent reputation as a manufacturer of highly productive horizontal machining centres for cutting, turning and drilling workpieces.
 Chemnitz-based Heckert machines provide the leading solution for processing cubic workpieces, especially for applications in the transport industry, wind energy or precision machine construction.

 “Highly integrated production steps and fully automatic conversion are unique features for this plant.”

 “With this innovative production solution, we are able to halve the previous process time.
-While the plant is processing the component on both sides in less than ten minutes, the robot uses the bulk of this time to prepare the next workpiece,” emphasizes Application Engineer Nico Lämmel.
-He proudly programmed the essential parts and finally set the plant in motion.
+While the plant is processing the component on both sides in less than ten minutes, the robot uses the bulk of this time to prepare the next workpiece,” emphasises Application Engineer Nico Lämmel proudly, who programmed the essential parts and finally set the plant in motion.

 As the change from machine to machine and the associated re-clamping, installation of clamping devices, tools and sometimes even part cleaning processes that are typical in standard production are no longer necessary, the total throughput time is also drastically reduced.
 The chosen production solution offers an optimal flow of parts and therefore a small work in process (WIP) inventory.
 Intermediate storage of the components on dedicated free surfaces is therefore no longer necessary.
 “We know from experience that, depending on the organisation of process logistics and intralogistics, the production of a component series can take a long time until it is ready for assembly.
 With the new plant, we have been able to achieve this demonstrably faster,” says Nico Lämmel.